 We get the following question quite often from students who want to know more about the PCB Foundations course:

-Should I take an ECAD tool course like Altium Design Boot Camp first before taking the PCB Fundamentals course?
+Should I take an ECAD tool course like Altium Design Full Spectrum first before taking the PCB Fundamentals course?

 We often forget that software is simply a vehicle to assist us in achieving various goals.

 - Mastering MS Word may make writing a manuscript easier, but it does not make one an author.

 - Mastering MS PowerPoint may make it easier to pull together a presentation, but it does not make one a professional speaker.

 - Mastering Quicken may make it easier to handle one's accounting, but it does not make one a millionaire.

 - Mastering an MCAD tool does not make one a Mechanical Engineering or draftsman.

 - And above all, mastering an EDA tool does not make one an expert in PCB design.

-Software is only created to assist us in our day to day operations; however, it still requires us to be "in the know" about the subject of effort.
-All too often, we let the tools control us rather than control the tools.
+Software is only created to assist us in our day-to-day operations; however, it still requires us to be "in the know" about the subject of effort.
+We let the tools control us all too often rather than control the tools.

-Knowing the PCB design process is just as critical as knowing the process's tools at Nine Dot Connects.
+Knowing the PCB design process is just as critical as understanding the process's tools at Nine Dot Connects.
 That's why we developed the PCB Foundations class.
-This 3-day class walks you through the full design process.
-It was written so ANYONE who is involved in the process can gain much from this course.
+This 3-day class walks you through the complete design process.
+It was written so ANYONE involved in the process can gain much from this course.